Nazia-Karim-Khan/DockerProject/README.md

     docker run -d -p 8081:8081 -e ME_CONFIG_MONGODB_ADMINUSERNAME=admin -e ME_CONFIG_MONGODB_ADMINPASSWORD=password --net mongo-network --name mongo-express -e ME_CONFIG_MONGODB_SERVER=mongodb mongo-express

 _NOTE: creating docker-network in optional.
 You can start both containers in a default network.
-In this case, just emit `--net` flag in `docker run` command_
+In this case, just emit `--net` flag in `docker run` command._

 Step 4: open mongo-express from browser

     http://localhost:8081

+_Note: You may require username and password when you hit the URL.
+Default username is admin and password is pass ._

 Step 5: create `user-account` _db_ and `users` _collection_ in mongo-express